 - All Rectifiers should be switched On & Off simultaneously

-- Same time cycle to be used throughout
+- The same time cycle is to be used throughout

 - AC measurement Voltmeter should also be available

-- Only High Impedance Voltmeter to be used
+- Only High Impedance Voltmeter is to be used

 - Equipment of Standard make & proven capability to be used